simbados/sb/README.md

 **The config files need arrays for read/write/read-write/process, the cli config expects a string which is comma seperated!**

-**Attention**: If you have multiple configs for a binary, sb will take the arguments with the highest priority
+**Attention**: If you have multiple configs for a binary, sb will merge these configs, so it will append any strings from read/write/read-write/process and net out and net in will only be allowed if all configs allow it.
+If one config does not allow it, then it will be forbidden.
-Order of priority: cli arguments > local config > global config
-E.g. You deny net-inbound on the global config, but your local config allows it, then it will be allowed
+E.g. root config does allow ```"net-out": true```, but your local config has ```"net-out": false```, then net-out will be forbidden.

 ## Configuration flags